What is Cloud Business Intelligence?

 Cloud business intelligence, equally misunderstood.

-Given the confusion about what business intelligence means, it should be little surprise that no seems to be able to agree on the meaning of “cloud business intelligence”.
+Given the confusion about what business intelligence means, it should be little surprise that no one seems to be able to agree on the meaning of “cloud business intelligence”.

-Software vendors whose tools assist with data preparation or data visualization, and who make these tools available in the cloud, often refer to themselves as “cloud BI” vendors.
+Software vendors, whose tools assist with data preparation or data visualization, and who make these tools available in the cloud, often refer to themselves as “cloud BI” vendors.
 There’s nothing wrong with this, but it can cause confusion because, as mentioned, software is only one part of any business intelligence solution.

 “Cloud business intelligence is the practice of preparing and transforming data into useful information in a systematic way that utilizes an off-premise data solution in the cloud.”